Tell your parents and school guidance counselor that you plan on going to college. Ask them to help you prepare.

 If you have any D’s, please retake the class in the summer.

 Apply for federal and state aid by filing out the FAFSA (Free Application for Federal Student Aid)www.fafsa.ed.gov application opens up for the upcoming school year October 1st.

 Keep going for A’s and continue to strive for academic excellence.

 Narrow the application process to a minimum of eight to ten colleges.
 You can put up to 10 colleges on your FAFSA.
 Watch the deadlines!
 Also, look for colleges based on your major or what you want to become as a professional, not because it is the so-called “popular college”.

 Make sure you set up a Web Portal account with all the schools you applied to, so you can see your status with that particular college, register for housing, check your financial aid award and scholarships, and access vital information on campus tours, special events and important deadlines.
 All of this can be checked on your college web portal that you registered for when you applied to the college, so make sure you check regularly.

 Finish the financial aid application process, which includes any changes if needed on your FAFSA.
-Watch the deadlines!
+Watch for deadlines!
 Dollars are given away on a first-come, first-served basis.

 In October or November, retake the SAT and/or ACT if you weren’t pleased with your scores on the previous tests and want to do better.

 You should find out what colleges or universities have accepted you by March, no later than April.
 If you have not heard from a college that you really like by April, contact its admissions office to help expedite a decision.